 Coordination with the USACE has determined that a permit under Section 404 of the Clean Water Act (CWA) would be required for construction of the Proposed Action.
-Permitting under Section 401 of the CWA would also be required for the Proposed Furthermore, coordination with the ADEQ will be conducted by TAA in accordance with Section 402 of the Clean Water Act to ensure a National Pollutant Discharge Elimination System (NPDES) permit is obtained.47
+The construction of the new parallel runway and taxiway would result in approximately 1.1 acres (6,500 linear feet) of impact to the Hughes Wash Tributary #1 and an increase in impervious surface.
+This activity would require an Individual Section 404 permit from the USACE.
+During final design, TAA will coordinate with the USACE to obtain the required Section 404 permitting (i.e. Section 404 Individual Permit and/or NWP verification) and Section 401 Water Quality Certification from Furthermore, coordination with the ADEQ will be conducted by TAA in accordance with Section 402 of the Clean Water Act to ensure a National Pollutant Discharge Elimination System (NPDES) permit is obtained.47